memaxo/HRM/docs/cyber-hrm-proposal.md

 - **Fuzzing** - finds crashes but can't reason about exploitation
 - **End-to-end ML** - treats it as sequence prediction, missing the reasoning structure

-Cyber-HRM is different because it models exploitation as what it actually is: a **hierarchical reasoning problem** requiring both strategic planning and precise tactical execution.
+ATHENA is different because it models exploitation as what it actually is: a **hierarchical reasoning problem** requiring both strategic planning and precise tactical execution.

 ## Potential Impact